 Engagement Driver #10: Having great friendships at work

 Employers need to promote the social aspects necessary for human flourishing.
-People are social animals and their workplace is social institution.
+People are social animals and their workplace is a social institution.
 Managers need to ensure there is a high degree of loyalty and trust amongst their employees.

 - A Healthy Organization.
 Organizational and relational health is essential to business success.
 And like all other organizational traits, it starts at the top.
 The leadership team of the company need to continually work on their relational health with each other, including intentionally taking time to build trust with each other.
 The relational health of the lower levels of the organization will never rise above the level of the leadership team’s health.